mgrover1/esgf-crocus-globus-flows/compute_environment/README.md

 # Compute Environment

-Instructions on how the compute environment was setup.
+Instructions on how the compute environment can be setup (using Python 3.12.4).

 ## ESGF Environment

-Using Conda:
+**Using Conda**:
+The following has been tested on a CELS VM:
 ```bash
 # Clone ESGF repo to access the environment file
 git clone https://github.com/CROCUS-Urban/ingests.git